Tax preparation in the United States: Software

 In 2018, TurboTax was the most popular tax preparation software in the United States, holding a 66.6% market share of self-prepared returns.
 H&R Block at Home (formerly TaxCut) is the second most popular with a 14% share.
 Other popular tax software includes: TaxACT at 7%, Tax Hawk (including FreeTaxUSA) at 5.9%, Credit Karma's free tax software (now owned by the Cash App) at 1.7%, and TaxSlayer at 1.5%.
+According to a survey by Credello, 53% of respondents filed their taxes with an online software system and 12% filed their taxes independent of a software system.

 The Free File Alliance is a group of tax preparation companies that have partnered with the Internal Revenue Service to provide free electronic tax filing services to U.S taxpayers meeting certain income guidelines.
-In 2019, the Free File Alliance was accused by ProPublica of serving as a bulwark against the IRS providing simpler options or return-free filing, arguing that tax companies have lobbied to instead offer Free File options where they can push users to their paid services.
+In 2019, the Free File Alliance was accused by ProPublica of preventing the IRS from providing simpler options or return-free filing.
+They reported that most tax companies have lobbied to make it as difficult as possible for taxpayers to use their Free File options and push users to their paid services.